-- have an uncased firearm, bow or crossbow in your possession in the woods after 1 p.m.

-- hunt with dogs

-- use electronic calls

-- hunt with the use of bait

-- take more than one bearded turkey per day

-- hunt with an air rifle less than .22 caliber
+- have an uncased firearm, bow or crossbow in your possession in the woods after 1 p.m. - hunt with dogs.
+See page 8 for exception when tracking a mortally wounded wild turkey. - use electronic calls - hunt with the use of bait - take more than one bearded turkey per day - hunt with an air rifle less than .22 caliber